Batman (comic strip)

 The Batman comic strip began on October 25, 1943, a few years after the creation of the comic book Batman.
-At first titled Batman and Robin, a later incarnation was shortened to Batman.
+At first titled Batman and Robin, and briefly lengthened to Batman with Robin the Boy Wonder as a tie-in with the 1966 Batman television series, a later incarnation was ultimately shortened to Batman.
 The comic strip had three major and two minor runs in American newspapers.

 Batman and Robin (1943–1946)

 The first series was written by Bob Kane and others.
 It was published as both a daily strip and a Sunday strip.
 This series has been reprinted by DC Comics and Kitchen Sink Press in one paperback volume of Sunday strips and three paperback volumes of daily strips.
 It was distributed by the McClure Syndicate.
 The strip ended on November 2, 1946.

 From Joe Desris's introduction to the first book of daily reprints: "...this newspaper strip, Batman and Robin,...has important historical significance: It is the last large body of work that Batman creator Bob Kane penciled completely solo...and it contains stories by all of the significant writers from the first five, formative years of the feature’s history: Don Cameron, Bill Finger, Jack Schiff and Alvin Schwartz.”